 - Speed: The matching process is designed around a roughly 2-week turnaround from discovery to deployment.

-- Supported onboarding: The first 90 days include integration support, expectation-setting, and goal-setting so the hire does not become another person the client has to manage from scratch.
+- Supported onboarding: The first 90 days include integration support, expectation-setting, and goal-setting.

-- Ongoing development: Pod leaders, coaching, and a community of hundreds of Divers help keep operators improving instead of stagnating.
+- Ongoing development: Pod leaders, coaching, and a community of hundreds of Divers help keep operators improving.

 How to Manage a Virtual Marketing Assistant